drez3000/timba/README.md

 ## Exclusion file

-An optional exclude file can be provided as a third parameter.
+An optional exclude file can be provided with the option `--exclude-from=`.
 It should be compatible with the `--exclude-from` parameter of rsync.
 See [this tutorial](https://web.archive.org/web/20230126121643/https://sites.google.com/site/rsync2u/home/rsync-tutorial/the-exclude-from-option) for more information.

 ## Built-in lock